hpdeifel/hledger-iadd/README.md

   - `file`: Path to the journal file.
   - `date-format`: The date format.
 See the documentation for `--date-format` for details.
+  - `completion-engine`: Algorithm used to find completions for account names.
+Possible values are:
+	- `substrings`: Every word in the search string has to occur somewhere in the account name
+	- `fuzzy`: All letters from the search string have to appear in the name in the same order

 [stack]: https://github.com/commercialhaskell/stack